neighborhoods/Buphalo/README.md

 php vendor/bin/v1/buphalo
 ```

-Buphalo also allows you to specify any number of specific filter rules for files with the `Neighborhoods_Buphalo_V1_FabricationFile_Map_BuilderInterface__FinderFileNames` environment variable.
-As an env var this is a CSV.
+Buphalo also allows you to specify any number of specific filter rules for files with the

+`Neighborhoods_Buphalo_V1_FabricationFile_Map_BuilderInterface__FinderFileNames`

+environment variable.
+As an env var this is "typed" a CSV.
 It is cast to an array that is injected into `\Symfony\Component\Finder\Finder::name`.
 Any rule that works for `\Symfony\Component\Finder\Finder::name` will work here.
 ```bash
 Neighborhoods_Buphalo_V1_TargetApplication_BuilderInterface__SourceDirectoryPath=$PWD/vendor/neighborhoods/buphalo/src/v1 \
 Neighborhoods_Buphalo_V1_TargetApplication_BuilderInterface__FabricationDirectoryPath=$PWD/vendor/neighborhoods/buphalo/fab/v1 \